rampa-robot/rampa-robot.github.io/README.md

-# RAMPA: Robotic Augmented Reality for Machine Programming and Automation
+# RAMPA: Robotic Augmented Reality for Machine Programming by Demonstration

 This is the repository that contains the source code for the [RAMPA website](https://rampa-robot.github.io/).